Information for future doctoral candidates at FSGS

 Secondary or multiple employment

-How much you may earn on top of your scholarship is regulated through the DFG guidelines for Graduate Schools: all non-academic activities are counted towards the scholarship, which means that the scholarship is decreased by the amount of these additional earnings (including the gross tax portion where appropriate).
-Earnings from academic activities are exempt from deductions, but they may not exceed the limit of 6000 Euro per year.
+How much you may earn on top of your scholarship is regulated through the DFG guidelines for Graduate Schools: all non-academic activities are counted towards the scholarship, which means that the scholarship is decreased by the amount of these additional earnings (including the gross tax portion, if applicable).
+Earnings from academic activities are exempt from deductions, but they may not exceed the limit of 6000 EUR per year.
 Additional earnings are to be reported to our office.
-Please fill out the declaration of secondary or multiple employment .
+Please fill out the declaration of secondary or multiple employment.

 Doctoral studies at FSGS